mdkinney/edk2-ci/Readme.md

 There is no FW code in a patchset branch.
 Instead, a patchset branch provides an inventory of git repositories/branches to use for a CI build and the set of build commands to run against those git repositories/branches.
-When a branch that follows the branch naming convention is pushed to edk2-ci, it starts a CI build using the inventory of git repositories/branches and build commands.
+When a branch that follows the branch naming convention is pushed to `edk2-ci`, it starts a CI build using the inventory of git repositories/branches and build commands.
 A developer typically prepares a patchset in branch(s) in their personal fork of the EDK II repositories.
-The GitCommands.txt file in the patchset branch is updated to point to these branch(s) in their personal fork of the EDK II repositories.
+The `azure_pipelines.yml` file in the patchset branch is updated to point to these branch(s) in their personal fork of the EDK II repositories.

 Each CI environment must be initialized to be compatible with an EDK II build.